 Most people can safely use female condoms.
 You can also use them immediately after having a baby, miscarriage or abortion.

-However, they may not be suitable for women who don't feel comfortable touching their genital area.
+But they may not be suitable for women who do not feel comfortable touching their genital area.

 Advantages and disadvantages of female condoms

-- when used correctly, they are a reliable method of preventing pregnancy
+- When used correctly, they're a reliable method of preventing pregnancy.

-- they aren't as widely available as male condoms and can be more expensive
+- They're not as widely available as male condoms and can be more expensive.

 Can anything make female condoms less effective?

 Sperm can sometimes get into the vagina during sex, even when using a female condom.